hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_html_ru.md

 2. **Placeholder Tests:** The example tests are just skeletons.
 Replace the comments within the tests with actual calls to your Python functions, assertions to check expected outputs, and `pytest.raises` for exception handling.

 3. **Data:**  Crucially, you'll need to define test data within your test functions or using fixtures.
 For example, if your Python function expects a dictionary as input, you'd supply that dictionary in your test case.
-The example (`example_data` fixture) demonstrates this.
+The example (`example_data` fixture) demonStartes this.

 4. **Error Handling:**  The example includes a `test_with_exception` case that uses `pytest.raises` to verify that the function correctly raises the intended exceptions (e.g., `TypeError`, `ValueError`).
 This is essential.